SubRighteous/audio-share-linux-gui/README.md

 A simple PyQt6-based GUI for [mkckr0/audio-share](https://github.com/mkckr0/audio-share), designed to make sharing audio on Linux easier — with the goal of matching the features available on the official Windows version.

 This project does not include the main audio-share command-line tool (as-cmd) for Linux.
-You must download [audio-share-server-cmd-linux](https://github.com/mkckr0/audio-share/releases) separately and extract only "as-cmd" in the root directory of this project for the app to function properly.
+You must download [audio-share-server-cmd-linux](https://github.com/mkckr0/audio-share/releases) separately and extract the "as-cmd" in the root directory of this project for the app to function properly.

 This is not an official Audio Share application.
-It's an independent, personal project created to improve the my experience of using audio-share on Linux.
+It's an independent, personal project created to improve my experience using audio-share on Linux.
 There is no affiliation or support from the original developers of [mkckr0/audio-share](https://github.com/mkckr0/audio-share).

 This app executes the terminal commands required to launch and manage an audio-share server.
-Also the icon used in this project is from the audio-share project by [mkckr0](https://github.com/mkckr0).
+The icon used in this project is also from the audio-share project by [mkckr0](https://github.com/mkckr0).
 All rights to the original artwork belong to its respective creator.

 ## Screenshots